ALmoSTGoD249/SongSift-GUI/README.md

 # SongSift

 **SongSift** is a desktop application built with Python's Tkinter library and the Spotify API.
 It allows users to search for songs and get recommendations based on their input, displaying results in a sleek graphical user interface.
-The application features a modern, Gemini-themed design and provides a seamless way to explore new music.
+The application features a modern design and provides a seamless way to explore new music.

 ## Features